marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 and when we invoked the function we did not write :math:`\verb+print+` before the function call.
 This is because the function itself prints, we defined it to do so.
-It may be difficult to understand this difference, so let us look at some more examples.
+It may be difficult to understand this difference, so we will look at some more examples.

-We define two functions, :math:`f1` and :math:`f2`.
+Let us define two functions, :math:`f1` and :math:`f2`.
 We want both of them to take a number :math:`x` as input, and calculate :math:`2x` (the double of :math:`x`).
-The difference is that we want :math:`f1` to return the result, but we want :math:`f2` to print the result to the screen.
+The difference is that we want :math:`f1` to return the result, while we would like :math:`f2` to print the result to the screen.
 So the code is:

 .. code:: python